vishnusrsh/vishnusrsh/README.md

 ---

-## ✨ Dev Quote
+## 💬 Dev Quote

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “The best way to predict the future is to invent it.” – Alan Kay

 ---